dotnext/training/README.md

-Training modules from EMC {code}
+Training modules from EMC dotnext
 ================================

-Welcome to the official training modules from the {code} team.
+Welcome to the official training modules from the EMC dotnext team.
 Here we will maintain all of our training material that we build ranging from general 101 level topics through advanced hands on workshops.

 ### Accreditation